terrapastel/LESforWindows/README.md

   ***Sidenote: If you are trying to debug the LiveEnhancementSuite script, you may run it as a normal AutoHotKey script, building is generally reserved for releases***

-### Building with CompileAHK gui
+### Building with CompileAHK GUI
 * Clone the repository `git clone https://github.com/LiveEnhancementSuite/LESforWindows`

-* Download CompileAHK's gui here: https://github.com/mercury233/compile-ahk
+* Download CompileAHK's GUI here: https://github.com/mercury233/compile-ahk

 * Once installed, simply right click the .ahk file and choose "Compile with options"